MitchellMcKenna/realestate-api-demo/README.md

 - Retry: Leverage built-in `retry()` operator for Observables, which will retry a failed HTTP request, which we can leverage because the API is unstable and sometimes returns non-200 responses.
 - Concurrency: `Promise.all()` is used to download all images in parallel (you will notice image downloads complete in non-sequential order in console logs).
   - Shows how promises and observables can be used together.
+- JSONSchema Validation: We use [Zod](https://github.com/colinhacks/zod) to ensure all houses we get back from the API contain  the data we expect them to (see `/src/house.schema.ts`.
-- We download the first 10 pages are required, but once we get to a successful page of results with zero houses remaining, we stop the download process.
+- We download the first 10 pages as required, but once we get to a successful page of results with zero houses remaining, we stop the download process.
 - Unit Tests: See `.spec.ts` files for unit tests.

 ## Installation